samsquire/ideas3/README.md

 I would pay is a community where people say how much they'd pay for certain things.

+# 73. Magic links

+I have a file on my host machine that I want in my guest machine, usually in locked down environments I base64 encode the file and paste it into the guest VM and decode it.
+But what I want some thing more robust.
+A special string that encodes all the information needed to get to the file.
+When pasted, it contains the information needed to transfer the file from one environment to another.

 Scope magic

 # Generating ideas